 Your lighting and audio should enhance your presentation rather than distract from it, so if you can avoid using a headset or having a mic visible in your sales calls, that’s the best approach to take.
 The focus should be on the human element: you.

 Create A Professional Home Office With A Backdrop From Anyvoo

 Remote sales teams have an incredible advantage to connect with audiences across borders.
 In this era of remote work, it’s imperative to present yourself professionally, no matter where you are physically.
 A strong presentation shows you believe in your company, and in the products and services you’re selling.

-Anyvoo is a family business that understands the needs of remote companies from personal experience.
+Anyvoo was started as a family business that understands the needs of remote companies from personal experience.
 We can help you set your virtual sales team up for success with professional, customized, handmade home office backdrops.
 Our Voodrops are easy to put up and take down, which is important because let’s face it, your employees don’t want to put your company logo on their office wall.
 The backdrops are also double sided, which means your staff can use the non-branded side for personal video calls, too.